victorjunnanpan/pansyntaxlab/content/publication/_index.md

 • Pan, Victor Junnan (2017).
 [Peripheral Projections in Mandarin Chinese], invited talk given at *Workshop on the Skeleton of Language: Syntactic Cartography and Distributed Morphology*, Zhejiang University, China, April 12-14.

-• 潘俊楠 (2017). [漢語中的關系化和話題化 (Hànyǔ zhōng de guānxihuà hé huàtíhuà)], invited talk given at *Center for the Study of Language and Cognition*, Zhejiang University, China, April 11.
+• 潘俊楠 (2017). [漢語中的關系化和話題化], invited talk given at *Center for the Study of Language and Cognition*, Zhejiang University, China, April 11.

 ### 2016
 • Pan, Victor Junnan (2016).
 [Optional Peripheral Projections in Mandarin Chinese], invited talk given at *“X-bar Workshop” 2016 Young Scholars Forum*, Beijing Language and Culture University (BLCU), Beijing, China, December 19.